 by selling products that connect our customers to the lives being changed.

-Ubuntu Made is a growing fashion brand that came about organically when the mums of the children who attended the Ubuntu Special Needs Centre requested training for sewing during their newfound free time.
-Ten years later, Ubuntu Made employs 40 full-time sewers, 100 full-time beaders, and 4 leather makers.
-Ubuntu Made has also been featured by Forbes, The Today Show, and Jimmy Kimmel Live!, among others.
+Ubuntu Life is a growing fashion brand that came about organically when the mums of the children who attended the Ubuntu Special Needs Centre requested training for sewing during their newfound free time.
+Ten years later, Ubuntu Life employs 40 full-time sewers, 100 full-time beaders, and 4 leather makers.
+Ubuntu Life has also been featured by Forbes, The Today Show, and Jimmy Kimmel Live!, among others.

 The Ubuntu Mums are now able to provide for their families, pay for their children’s school fees, and benefit from health insurance.
 Some families have gone from barely being able to rent a mud hut, to owning land, and even becoming entrepreneurs in their own right.
 More importantly, the Ubuntu Mums are part of a community of women who are able to support each other and share in their experiences as mothers of children living with disabilities.

 Café Ubuntu is a beacon for the roughly one million tourists who drive through the area each year on their way to the famous Maasai Mara.
 It is also a delicious light roast coffee that is sold in Whole Foods around the globe.